alexr17/krr-final-project/README.md

 	* CourseID -- Collection
 	* courseIdentifier -- Predicate
 	* coursePrereq -- Predicate
+		* Courses with multiple prereqs are also accounted for
 	* DegreeRequirement -- Collection
 	* satisfiedRequirement -- Predicate
 * Universal course identifiers to abstract from the quarter-specific information that already exists in the knowledgebase
 * Create intricate relationships amongst the courses, as follows:
   * The degree requirements each of the courses fulfil in regards to the Computer Science major.
   * The prerequisites required by each of the courses in order to actually enroll in them.

 # How to use